MicrosoftDocs/learn/learn-pr/wwl-data-ai/backup-restore-databases/includes/3-backup-sql-server-virtual-machine.md

 "USEVSSCOPYBACKUP"="TRUE"

-## Use Local Disks or a Network Share for Backup Files
+## Use local disks or a network share for backup files

 As with on premises SQL Server instances, databases can be backed up to disks attached to the VM or to network shares (including the file share in Azure called Azure Files) that SQL Server has access to.
 If you are backing up to disks local to the VM, ensure that they are not written to the ephemeral storage that is erased upon shutdown or restart.
 You might also want to make sure that the backups are copied to a second location so as not to create a single point of failure.

-## Back Up Databases to and Restore from URL
+## Backup Databases to and restore from URL

 Another option is to configure backup to URL for the SQL Server instance installed in the VM.
 Unlike backups made on premises, backup and restore from URL for an IaaS VM is effectively a local option.